EuleMitKeule/EstimEnergy/README.md

 ### Installation

 Install the repository in HACS via custom repository option.
 After restarting Home Assistant you can add and configure the integration via the integrations UI.
+Doing so will create sensor entities for each metric and for each collector you configured.